 It has been reported that sometimes, IMPORTRANGE simply doesn’t work.
 Unfortunately that problem is something we can’t solve.
 You can refresh the Google Sheets, load the spreadsheet again, or check it again later or tomorrow.

 However, I know a better way of handling huge amounts of data.
 It’s called Lido app.
 You see, you don’t need to use IMPORTRANGE or even Pivot Table and QUERY functions.
 Lido app will handle the torrential amounts of data from the marketing and e-Commerce services you use, process them, and give you the charts and metrics that you are looking for in the first place.
-Interested?
-Get early access here.
+Interested? sign up for free.